mike10004/common-helper/README.md

 Libraries that help with some common computing tasks in Java.
 They are:

 * imnetio-helper: imaging, networking, and I/O
-* ormlite-helper-core, ormlite-helper-testtools: help with ORMLite and database unit/integration testing
+* ormlite-helper and ormlite-helper-testtools: help with ORMLite and database unit/integration testing
 * native-helper: help with platform-dependent tasks like external processes and platform-specific filesystem conventions